MaZderMind/osm-history-renderer/TUTORIAL.md

-# Getting startet
+# Getting started
-This is a complete tutorial which will guide you into getting your own history animation.
-It's build on a fresh Debian 6.0.3 installation.
+This is a complete tutorial which will guide you through creating your own history animation.
+It's built on a fresh Debian 6.0.3 installation.

 ## installing the packages
 First off, you'll need a set of packages: